afkfish/Slasher_music_bot/README.md

 - /queue
 - /clear all
 - /clear duplicates
-- /lyrics
+- /lyrics (genius developer account required to connect to api)
-- /spotify (search on spotify with song link or name)
+- /subtitle
+- /spotify (spotify developer account required to connect to api)